Braden Looper: Florida Marlins

-Looper was inconsistent with the Marlins, working his way into the closer role.
-However, he had a penchant for blowing easy saves.
+Looper was inconsistent with the Marlins; despite working his way into the closer role, he had a penchant for blowing easy saves.
 Toward the end of the 2003 season, as the Marlins were in a pennant race that culminated in a World Series win, Looper faltered and was replaced as closer by Ugueth Urbina.
 Looper appeared in relief in the fourth game of the World Series, which went 12 innings.
 His performance gained him a win, as the Marlins won the game in the bottom of the 12th.

 New York Mets

-In January 2004, Looper signed with the New York Mets as a free agent and had his best season to date going 2-5 with 29 saves and a 2.70 ERA.
+In January 2004, Looper signed with the New York Mets as a free agent and had his best season to date going 2–5 with 29 saves and a 2.70 ERA.
 However, Looper had many crucial blown saves during the 2005 season, including blown saves on Opening Day, in a game that would have clinched a Met sweep at Yankee Stadium and as part of an eight-run collapse by the Mets pen against the Nationals.
 These performances still fresh in fans' minds, he was greeted with loud boos and "Looper sucks!" chants upon his returns to Shea with the Cardinals, most prominently during the 2006 NLCS.

 In September 2005, Looper underwent shoulder surgery to repair a blown AC joint.
 This, in addition to the emergence of Aaron Heilman and acquisition by the Mets of other relief pitchers, kept the Mets from picking up his $5 million option for 2006.

 St. Louis Cardinals (second stint)

 On December 15, 2005, Looper signed a three-year, $13.5M contract with the Cardinals to set up star closer and former Met Jason Isringhausen.
 He was part of the 2006 World Series winning St. Louis Cardinals team.
-Primarily an eighth inning setup man, Looper posted a 9-3 record as the team's bullpen wins leader.
+Primarily an eighth inning setup man, Looper posted a 9–3 record as the team's bullpen wins leader.

-Beginning in the 2007 season Looper became a starting pitcher for the first time in his major league career.
+Beginning in the 2007 season, Looper became a starting pitcher for the first time in his major league career.
 Before the season began, Looper stated that his goal was to reach 200 innings pitched in the season.
 In his first season as a starter, Looper reached career highs in wins (12), innings pitched (175), and strikeouts (84) in 30 starts (31 total appearances).